 Welcome to Speak Up!
-We’ve created a welcome packet with shortened versions of our promotional materials in case you need quick and simple ideas for promoting the survey.
+We’ve created a welcome packet with shortened versions of our promotional materials in case you need quick and simple ideas for promoting Speak Up.
 This virtual packet includes general information about Speak Up, instructions, ideas for how you can use your data, flyers, and more.
 For your convenience, we’ve included both a PDF version and an editable Microsoft Word document version of the packet – feel free to make any changes to the text.
-We hope this helps you prepare for this year’s survey!
+We hope this helps you prepare for this year’s online data collection process!

 General Speak Up Information Flyer

 Start spreading the word about Speak Up to your community!
 Share this speak up flyer with your staff, parents and local community members.
-Provides background information on the Speak Up Research project, available surveys, question topics and benefits of participation.
+Provides background information on the Speak Up Research project, available audience data collections, question topics and benefits of participation.
 Also a great email, newsletter or email template!

 About Speak Up Flyer

 This informational flyer is a great way to create awareness about Speak Up.
 The flyer explains the background of the project and shares the views from some participating districts.
 We recommend using this flyer as a way to introduce Speak Up to your district or school administrators.

 Speak Up Student Flyer

-The Speak Up Student Password flyer is an easy way to share the Speak Up URL and survey password to participants.
+The Speak Up Student flyer is an easy way to share the Speak Up URL to participants.
 We recommend posting this flyer around your school(s) or to send home with students as a way to get their parents involved.
 On the back of the flyer, provide the Spanish translation.

 Student Invitation Flyer

-This informational flyer is a great way to create awareness about the survey to your students.
+This informational flyer is a great way to create awareness about Speak Up to your students.
 The flyer explains the background of the Speak Up project and the importance of student participation.
 Also provides simple step by steps instructions for students to access the online questions.
 Flyer can be edited to include your school/district specific information.

 Parent Invitation Flyer